-Each participant's account is credited with the participant's contributions and allocations of (a) the employer's contributions and (b) Plan earnings (losses), and charged with an allocation of administrative expenses.
+Each participant's account is credited with the participant's contribution and allocations of (a) Ashland's contribution and (b) Plan earnings (losses), and charged with an allocation of administrative expenses.
 Allocations are based on participant earnings or account balances, as defined.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.